audrey-tan/cepr_boarddocs/NOTES.md

 I have asserted that the NCES Agency Identification Number (LEAID) is indeed unique.

 I will create a file to create the queries for each LEA (Local Education Agency).
 This is `create_query_lea.ipynb`.

+# Dec 20
+Percentage of total school boards scrapped: 75.69%

+Since we hit the 10k limit, we will have to wait for a day.
+In the meantime, I will prepare a small sample of 1k records to send over to Tom and see if it is ok.

+For deliverable 1, I will take a set of all scrapped links.
+Then I will filter out the valid ones.
+Then I will use `requests` to scrape the two fields of name and address.